rosg150498/travel-ireland/README.md

 5) As a user, I want to learn about nearby restaurants based on the tour I've chosen.

-6) As a user, I want to acquire information on accommodations suitable for my tour.
+6) As a user, I want to acquire information on accommodation suitable for my tour.

 7) As a user, I'd like to see nearby tour locations on the static map.